343rd Bomb Squadron: Combat in the Middle East

 On 1 August 1943, the squadron participated in Operation Tidal Wave, the low-level raid on oil refineries near Ploiești, Romania.
 Alerted to the vulnerability of the Ploiești refineries by a June 1942 raid by the HALPRO project, the area around Ploiești had become one of the most heavily defended targets in Europe.
 The squadron pressed its attack on the Asta Romana Refinery through smoke and fire from bombing by another group's earlier attack and heavy flak defenses.
 The squadron's actions in this engagement earned it a second Distinguished Unit Citation.
 The squadron lost half of its B-24s on the Ploiești Raid.

-1st Lt.
-Donald D Pucket was posthumously award the Medal of Honor for trying to save the crew of his severely damaged B-24 Liberator bomber after an attack on the heavily defended oil refineries near Ploiești, Romania on 9 July 1944.

 When the forces driving East from Egypt and Libya met up with those moving westward from Algeria and Morocco in Tunisia in September 1943, Ninth Air Force was transferred to England to become the tactical air force for the invasion of the European Continent.
 The squadron, along with all Army Air Forces units in North Africa became part of Twelfth Air Force.
 In November 1943, the squadron moved to Brindisi Airport, Italy, where it became part of Fifteenth Air Force, which assumed control of strategic operations in the Mediterranean Theater of Operations, while Twelfth became a tactical air force.